 How much Deposit do I need?

 This is a bit of a how long is a piece of string question!
-As a rough rule you will likely need a minimum of 5% of the value of the house as a deposit – so £5000 if you are buying a property of £100,000.
+As a rough rule you will likely need a minimum of 5% of the value of the house as a down payment – so £5000 if you are buying a property of £100,000.

 Although it is more common now for mortgage lenders to ask for a minimum of 10%.